 The agreement must state exactly what the borrower owes during the forbearance period — not what they are excused from, but what they are required to pay.
 Three structures cover most situations in private mortgage servicing.

-- State the modified payment amount in exact dollars, not percentages, to prevent disputes
+• State the modified payment amount as a precise number, not as a percentage, to prevent disputes

 Verdict: Interest-only is the most lender-protective structure for short-term hardships when the borrower has any income at all.